-Conrad Blucher Institute at Texas A&M University - Corpus Christi \$47,243 Bays Plan, 2nd Ed.
-Actions: FW 1.1, FW 1.2, FW 1.3, FW 1.4
+Performing Organization: Total Project Cost: Bays Plan, 2nd Ed.
+Actions: Conrad Blucher Institute at Texas A&M University - Corpus Christi \$47,243 FW 1.1, FW 1.2, FW 1.3, FW 1.4

 Normally, a river flows through a delta area prior to making its confluence with its receiving water body.
-The Nueces River is different in that it flows into Nueces Bay at appoint along the south shore of the bay, 2.5 to 3 miles from the delta-bay interface, completely bypassing the delta.
-Only during times of severe flooding, causing over-banking of the river, or locally heavy rain, did much freshwater make it into the delta proper.
+The Nueces River is different in that it flows into Nueces Bay at a point along the south shore of the bay, 2.5 to 3 miles from the delta-bay interface, completely bypassing the delta.
+Only during times of severe flooding, causing over-banking of the river, or locally heavy rain, does much freshwater make it into the delta proper.

-To provide more frequent freshwater diversions during normal flow conditions, the City of Corpus Christi built the Rincon Bayou pipeline and pump station to divert up to the first 3,000 acre-feet of passthroughs per month from above the saltwater barrier dam directly into the upper Rincon Bayou.
+To provide more frequent freshwater diversions during normal flow conditions, the City of Corpus Christi built the Rincon Bayou diversion pipeline and pump station to divert up to the first 3,000 acre-feet of passthroughs per month from above the saltwater barrier dam directly into the upper Rincon Bayou.

-The purpose of this project is to continue maintaining monitoring equipment in and around the Nueces Delta to observe freshwater inflows downstream of the Rincon Bayou diversion pipeline so that spatial and temporal environmental effects can be calculated as well as the amount of freshwater needed to manage a healthier estuary.
+The purpose of this project is to continue maintaining monitoring equipment in and around the Nueces Delta to observe freshwater inflows downstream of the Rincon Bayou diversion pipeline so that spatial and temporal environmental effects can be calculated, as well as the amount of freshwater needed to manage a healthier estuary.
 This project will be conducted by the Conrad Blucher Institute (CBI) at Texas A&M University-Corpus Christi.
 CBI will monitor and maintain one (1) real-time meteorological station in the Nueces Delta, one (1) permanent real-time salinity station in the Nueces Delta, and one (1) real-time tide gauge station in Nueces Bay.

-Maintain real-time water quality, tide gauge, and meteorological monitoring stations in the Nueces Delta and Bay to measure the effects of Rincon Pipeline freshwater inflows.
+Maintain real-time water quality, tide gauge, and meteorological monitoring stations in the Nueces Delta and Bay to measure the effects of Rincon Bayou diversion pipeline freshwater inflows.